Current Openings

 Before you arrive, we will order a computer, monitor, and peripherals for you.
 You can choose a Mac or a PC, whichever is your preference.
 Most, but not all, of the team uses Macs.

 When you arrive, we will begin to get you set up with some of the tools you need to do your work.
 Some of the tools we love on our team: are Slack, Wrike, Docker, Zoom, and GitHub.
 Your choice of development tool is up to you.
 Our team mostly uses Visual Studio Code.
-We will also introduce you to colleagues throughout ICI and make sure you become well acquainted with our partners with whom you will work closely.
+We will also introduce you to colleagues throughout ICI and ensure you become well acquainted with our partners with whom you will work closely.

-Once the basics are out of the way, most of your time will be focused on becoming acclimated to how we do web development at ICI.
+Once the basics are out of the way, most of your time will be focused on becoming acclimated to how we do IT work at ICI.
 We use recognized best practices and well-documented tools.
 We will pair you with another developer, and they will walk you through our systems and talk with you in detail about the current work we are engaged in.
 You will have time to experiment independently, but someone will always be nearby to answer questions in person or via Slack or Zoom.